Pioneer is back in the TV game – in name at least

 A few years ago, Pioneer made the best televisions in the world.
 The Kuro range of plasmas offered such detail, such contrast and such deep, dark black levels that they could reduce a 33-year-old single man to tears of pure joy in less than ten seconds.
 But despite the Kuro plasmas offering picture quality that was objectively years ahead of their rivals, nobody bought them, because they could snap up inferior (but still decent) TVs from the likes of Samsung and LG at a fraction of the cost.
 So eventually Pioneer cut its losses and stopped making TVs altogether.
 It was a sad day for those 33-year-old men.
 It was a sad day for us all.

 Well, now the Pioneer name is coming back to TVs.
-Dixons has announced that it’ll be selling full HD Pioneer-branded models in 40, 46 and 50in sizes in Scandinavia from December – and possibly the UK soon after.
+Dixons has announced that it’ll be selling full HD Pioneer-branded models in 40, 46 and 50in sizes in Scandinavia from December.

 Russia says: squat for your subway ticket